makcandrov/quick-impl/README.md

 # quick-impl

-`quick-impl` is a Rust procedural macro that simplifies working with enums and structures by generating common methods and traits for each variant/field.
-This helps reduce boilerplate code and enhances the ergonomics of using enums and structures in your Rust projects.
+`quick-impl` is a Rust procedural macro that simplifies working with enums and structs by generating common methods and traits for each variant or field.
+This helps reduce boilerplate code and enhances the ergonomics of using enums and structs in your Rust projects.

 ## Features